 After stopping by a general trader, Jak made his way to the Gold Dragon Inn to set up accommodations and wait for the courier he’d hired to bring a reply from his Sendings to Captain Kalaes and Thom.
 As he chatted with the clerk, Holiwell, he noticed a fun sight in the corner: a basket containing a blink dog, whose pups were running all over the place, popping in and out of sight.
 He paid for the night’s rooms and went back to the dining room to get a drink and wait.

-Meanwhile, Aruget told Lestok that he wasn’t planning to go meet the others at Hahlo’s, and didn’t recommend that Lestok follow him.
+Meanwhile, Aruget told Lestok that he wasn’t planning to go meet the others at Hahlo’s, and didn’t recommend that the gnome follow him.
 Trying to get Lestok to not do something like that quickly proved futile, and he conceded that they’d been stranger places together.
-As they left the walls of the Calabas, the whole feel of the city changed, its Five Nations vibe replaced by a mish-mash of mud huts and larger structures made for the likes of ogres and trolls.
+As they crossed the gates from the Calabas into Bloodstone, the whole feel of the city changed, its Five Nations vibe replaced by a mish-mash of mud huts and larger structures made for the likes of ogres and trolls.
 They passed by two ogres in challenge rings, being taunted by the crowd, and as Aruget took in the sights and smells, he was glad to be home, and told Lestok he’d get him some real food, not that tourist stuff from the Calabas.

 The night market was dimly lit and crowded with tents, bull of kobolds, goblinds, bugbears, gnolls, and orcs all hawking their wares.
 As the party browsed around, trying to look inconspicuous, Yeraa reappeared and told Jak they’d found the Orb.
 She took the party to a spot between two tents and declared it was there…hiding two hundred feet below the surface with no entrance in sight!